BabyKangaroo117/Frugl-APP/LivingDocument.md

 - Adapters allow for converting data in logical layer into views so that they can be added to the UI.
 - Azure functions to help with error handling and connecting to API layer.
 - Azure web API which uses a REST architecture.
+- Github actions will interface with webscraper repo and run the script.
 ### Data
 - Users will be stored within the database.
 Until the application is fully fleshed out, every user will be given a username and password without the need to go through a sign up process.
 - A small range of the most popular items will be stored within the database, to let the script know what to scrape.
 The range of items will be around 70 to 100 and will feature the most popular grocery store items.